sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - KEY : for , VALUE : file1(property name of file component);
      - Component is added to map fields.

-Upload File with read content and execute app options
+Upload File with Read Content and Execute App Options
 -------------
 .. list-table::
    :widths: 15 15 23 30